-The only (XX+) in the lab: CONVERSATIONS with black women working in science
+The only (XX+) in the lab: CONVERSATIONS with black women working in sTEM

 “Challenging power structures from the inside, working the cracks within the system, however, requires learning to speak multiple languages of power convincingly.” – Patricia Hill Collins (2013: 28)

 I will implement the ethics of care and accountability when developing my methodological framework.
 This is crucial to my research, as the topic is motivated by a necessity to confront epistemic and social injustice.
-My goal in listening to the experiences of the women/knowers participating in the project, is to provide a faithful representation of their life stories.
+My goal in listening to the experiences of the women who choose to participate in the project, is to provide a faithful representation of their life stories.
 I am not striving for an objective account, rather an account that they recognize as true.
-Furthermore as a responsible researcher exploring the stories of these women/knowers I must address my own personal accountability and how that plays a role in my research.
+Furthermore as a responsible researcher exploring the stories of these women, I must address my own personal accountability and how that plays a role in my research.
 It is imperative that I not only meet the standards of vigilant qualitative research, but also my own personal standards – it must be both a truthful account of the experiences of the participants, and a useful tool in the fight for epistemic and social justice.

 For more information on the research methodology click here.

 In the spirit of STS and its interdisciplinarity, I am being co-supervised by sociologist and theorist of social justice and science education Dr Emily Dawson (firstname.lastname@example.org) and philosopher of science Dr Chiara Ambrosio (email@example.com)

 If you would like to take part in the project or have any questions and/or suggestions regarding my research, please don’t hesitate to contact me on: firstname.lastname@example.org, or drop me a message below.